snbdevops/blog/jenkins/interview-q.md

 ---

-Here are 10 more scenario-based Jenkins interview questions with detailed answers:

----

 ### 11. **Scenario: Your Jenkins build is taking too long to complete due to the large number of unit tests.
 How would you optimize this?**